wasmachien75/strawberry/_posts/2019-19-28-putting-the-blog-on-the-web.markdown

 date:   2019-11-01 20:29:00 +0100
 ---
 Here I teach myself to put this blog on Github Pages so the whole world can read it, and therefore become smarter.
 The good part about using Jekyll with Github is that the latter takes care of the build process for you.
 This means that Github automatically detects your Jekyll config, builds a static site from your source code and publishes it.
 If you would use another site generator, you would need to do this yourself, probably using a CI tool such as [Travis](https://www,travis-ci.org).
-Having this done automatically simplifies things dramatically, the downside is that tracking down problems in a black box system is a difficult task.
+Having this done for you simplifies things dramatically, the downside is that tracking down problems in a black box system is a difficult task.

 Being a good user, I mostly used Github's own documentation to figure everything out, but like most technical documentation it does not manage to explain this relatively short setup in a concise way.
 Let me try to do it a little bit better.